Jerome-Pooh/AWS_Project_Jerome/Level 100/5.Creating an Amazon RDS DB Instance (MS SQL Server)/AWS100 - Creating an Amazon RDS DB Instance (MS SQL Server).md

 - **Multi-AZ DB instance:** Creates a primary DB instance with one standby DB instance in a different Availability Zone.
 Using a Multi-AZ DB instance provides high availability, but the standby DB instance doesn't support connections for read workloads.
 - **Multi-AZ DB instance:** Creates a single DB instance with no standby instances.

+**Step 4: Configure Database identifier and Credentials**
+1. Specify a name that is unique for all DB instances
+2. Set the master username and password for your database.

-**Step 4: Set up the Database Instance**
+**Step 4: Set up the Database Instance configuration**

 1. **Instance Class:** Choose the size of the instance (`db.t3.micro`).
+    - **Standard:** Standard instances provide a balance of compute, memory, and network resources.
+They are a good choice for many database workloads.
+    - **Memory optimized classes:** Memory optimized instances accelerate performance for workloads that process large data sets in memory.
+    - **Burstable classes:** Burstable performance instances provide a baseline level of CPU performance with the ability to burst above the baseline.
 2. **Storage:** Specify the storage type and allocated space (SSD).
+    - **storage autoscaling:** Choose the dynamic storage scaling setting required by planned workload of this DB instance.
 3. **VPC and Subnet:** Select the VPC and subnet where you want to deploy the RDS instance.
-4. **Database identifier:** Provide a name for your database instance.

-**Step 4: Configure Database Credentials**

-1. Set the master username and password for your database.
-2. Choose **Public accessibility** for the database to be publicly accessible.
+   - Choose **Public accessibility** for the database to be publicly accessible.

 **Step 5: Advanced Settings**

 1. **Backup:** Configure automatic backups and retention period.
+    -  Choose the number of days that Amazon RDS should retain automatic backups of this DB instance.
+        -   The backup retention period determines the period for which you can perform a point-in-time recovery
+        -   Aurora offers 1-day backup retention for free!
+    - Backup replication You can replicate automated backups to another AWS Region to help with disaster recovery.
+Snapshots and transaction logs are replicated immediately after they are available in the source.
 2. **Encryption:** Enable encryption for the database instance (optional).
 3. **Maintenance:** Configure maintenance windows, parameter groups, and more.
+4. **Maintenance window:** select the period in which you want pending modifications (such as changing the DB instance class) or patches applied to the DB instance by Amazon RDS.
+Any such maintenance should be started and completed within the selected period.
+If you do not select a period, Amazon RDS will assign a period randomly.
+4. **Deletion protection:** Protects the database from being deleted accidentally.
+While this option is enabled, you can’t delete the database.

 **Step 6: Review and Launch**
 1. Review your configurations.